data-dot-all/dataall/pages/deploy/deploy_aws.md

 | dashboards      | catalog, vote, feed                                 | Start a Quicksight session or import and share a Quicksight Dashboard.                |

-### Configure module features
+### Disable module features
 As you probably noticed, the `dataset` module contains an additional field called `features` in the `config.json`.
-If there is a particular functionality that you want to enable or disable or parametrize you can do so in this section.
+If there is a particular functionality that you want to enable or disable you can do so in this section.
 In the example config.json, the feature that enables file upload from data.all UI has been disabled.

 ```json